cespare/sub/README.md

 If no files are listed, sub reads filenames from standard input, one name per line.
 ```

-I usually use `-dv` the first time so that I see what sub is going to do without having it make any changes.
+I usually use `-dV` the first time so that I see what sub is going to do without having it make any changes.

 ## Examples